rwalkbout/walkboutr/paper.md

 From the processed GPS and accelerometry data, a complete, epoch-level dataset (containing epoch time as date-time in the UTC time zone, accelerometry counts per epoch, latitude, longitude, epoch speed, and wearing day complete flag) is used to create two different output datasets:

-The first output is a full dataset (at the epoch level) – this dataset returns all of the original input data that the user provided, in addition to the new columns that `walkboutr` created.
+The first output is a complete, epoch-level dataset that returns all of the original input data that the user provided and the new columns `walkboutr` created.
 This dataset is not de-identified, and thus is appropriate for investigators interested in exploring where people walk (e.g., a walkability analysis) `[Dalmat:2021]`.

-The second output is a summarized dataset (at the bout level), which has been de-identified and collapsed to only include summary walk bout information.
+The second output is a summary, bout-level dataset that has been de-identified and collapsed to only include summary walk bout information.
 This dataset is intended to provide essential walking and physical activity metrics without any identifying information – thus serving as a product that can be easily shared.
-This dataset can be used in analyses of walking, merged with other key covariates, and used in research studies of external factors that do or do not increase walking in a population (e.g., neighborhood features and their association with walkability can be merged on prior to deidentification and incorporated after identifying features have been removed) `[Mooney:2020]`.
+This dataset can be used in analyses where walking or walking frequency is the outcome, e.g. research studies identifying external factors or neighborhood features that do or do not increase walking in a population `[Mooney:2020]`.

 The full dataset (at the epoch level) can be seen in Table 1.
 The summarized dataset (at the bout level) can be seen in Table 2.